rackerlabs/docs-developer-blog/_posts/2018-06-20-lpn-overview-part2.md

 these transactions process quickly.
 LPNs simplify management for organizations with large warehouses.

-Have you used LPNs in in Oracle Warehouse management through a mobile interface?
+Have you used LPNs in Oracle WMS through a mobile interface?
 Join the conversation by leaving a comment below.